vranki/hemppa/README.md

 # Hemppa - generic modular Matrix bot

-This bot is meant to be super easy platform to code Matrix bot functionality with Python.
-It uses matrix-nio library https://github.com/poljar/matrix-nio/ .
+This bot is meant to be super easy platform to write Matrix bot functionality in Python.
+It uses matrix-nio library https://github.com/poljar/matrix-nio/ for Matrix communications.

+Zero configuration except minimal Matrix account info is needed.
+Everything else can be done with bot commands.

 Type !help in room with this bot running to list active modules.

+If you don't want some modules, just delete the files from modules directory.

 ## Module list